 Road to racing’s return

 Horse racing never completely stopped even as COVID-19 peaked across the US and around the globe.
-But racing shut down in Pennsylvania on March 16 and remains closed despite racing elsewhere.
+But racing shut down in Pennsylvania on March 16 and remains closed as of June 4 despite racing elsewhere.

 Even with the shutdown, the backsides where barns and living quarters adjoin tracks at Penn National Racecourse and Parx Racing, both thoroughbred tracks, and the Meadows Racetrack & Casino, a harness course, have remained open and active, though without racing.

 For instance, as many as 100 employees are living at Parx and as many as 800 horses, according to one former employee.

 No racing in PA yet, says Wolf

 The PA State Horse Racing Commission sent a formal letter to Gov. Tom Wolf on May 1, asking him to allow racing to resume with safety protocols, including no spectators.
 Following through, tracks submitted plans for reopening to the racing commission by May 8.

 On May 12, the governor responded to the commission in a way that leaves little hope for a resumption of racing soon.

 “We foresee horse racing reopening when counties enter the green phase, like other entertainment (casinos, theaters, etc).”